snltd/SexyMF/README.md

 If a zone is blocked via access lists (see below) you cannot query the state of any services running in it.
-However, if a zone is not blocked, you will always be able to view the state of all its services, even if access to those services is denied.
+However, if a zone is not blocked, you will always be able to view the state of all its services, even if access to some or all of those services is denied.

 ### Querying Service Properties